fentosc/starter-hugo-academic/content/inprogress/fg2023/index.md

 publication: "TSE Working Paper"
 publication_short: "TSE Working Paper"

-abstract: In this paper, we study the link between rapid economic growth and changes in the plant size distribution.
-We draw on 40 years of panel data on Indonesian manufacturing plants to show that as output grew by a factor of twenty-five, the average plant size doubled and very large plants strongly increased their shares of output and employment.
-To link these facts, we use a statistical accounting exercise to decompose output growth into aggregate productivity growth, input growth and selection and reallocation effects.
+abstract: How important is historical persistence in explaining observed economic growth?
+Drawing on 40 years of panel data on Indonesian manufacturing plants, we show that initial conditions in 1975, characterized by small plants and a missing right-tail, are highly predictive of future growth dynamics.
+To disentangle the role of initial conditions from other main drivers of plant dynamics and quantify its importance, we build a structural model of non-stationary plant dynamics that closely matches observed growth dynamics.
+We find that initial conditions account for 20% of observed growth, compared to technology’s 60% - the main driver in standard models.
+Importantly, we find that initial conditions do not become less important over time.
+The reason is that initial conditions induce only a slow transition to a new stationary distribution due to the presence of sizable frictions, while changes in entry and aggregate technology continuously create new potential for growth.

 # Summary.
 An optional shortened abstract.
 summary: